hardkiller2565123123/NarutoStorm2Revived/README.md

 NarutoStorm2Revived is an unofficial fan-made project created for preservation, research, educational, and modding purposes.

+## AI Assistance Notice

+AI tools were used to assist in the development, documentation, and research of this project.

+All content is reviewed and maintained by the project owner.

+If you do not approve of AI-assisted development, you are free not to use or contribute to this project.

 The project currently utilizes portions of the original Steam ownership verification systems.
 While the project does not intentionally bypass ownership requirements, online functionality and account interactions may behave differently than intended by the original developers.

 Use at your own risk.